ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 In the previous installments of this series, we went over the general terms of the Linux world and installed your first Linux distribution `openSUSE Tumbleweed`.

 What you see now on your screen will look somewhat familiar to other operating systems you may be used to.
-And that's by design.
+And that is by design.

 A lot of `Desktop Environments` for Linux distributions try to resemble other operating systems.
 KDE in particular looks and feels very similar to your pre-Windows-11 Windows desktop.

+In this series we will go over how you search for, install, update and uninstall software on your Linux system.
+What sources can you draw software from and what choices do you have?

-## How software works in Linux
+## How software works on Linux

 In the Linux world, software comes in the form of software `packages`.
 These `packages` are a collection of files and metadata which make up a specific software application.